 See, I told you I was dumb!

-In a few days, I gathered the courage to peek inside the smoke room and found this man sitting inside the dark room.
-He was tall and hunk and was doing his stuff—swiftly—on the software.
+In a few days, I gathered the courage to peek inside the smoke room and found this man sitting inside the darkroom.
+He was tall and the hunk and was doing his stuff — swiftly — on the software.
 We eventually got introduced at lunchtime.

 Successful editors require a strong sense of story, which isn’t a flashy skill and Bunty had it all.
 Editors also play a critical role in shaping a film’s narrative and how a story is told.
 I used to observe him and other editors while they work busy working.